 The multinational and multi-confessional nature of the Azerbaijan population is an essential aspect of intercultural dialogue, one of the national cultural policy priorities.
-The fundamental spirit of the national policy derives from the Constitution (1995), which ensures all citizens equality, regardless of ethnic or racial origin.
-The Law on Joining the International Convention on Elimination of all Forms of Racial Discrimination (№ 95-IQ of May 31, 1996) has found its reflex in the Law on Culture (№ 506-IVQ of December 21, 2012) and other relevant laws.
-On 16 June 2001, Azerbaijan joined the Framework Convention of the Council of Europe for the Protection of National Minorities.
-The leading public actor responsible for implementing the programmes and policies to promote intercultural dialogue in Azerbaijan, at national and local policy levels, is the Ministry for Culture, which closely cooperates with other state bodies, depending on the matter under consideration.
+The fundamental spirit of the national policy stems from the Constitution of the Republic of Azerbaijan (No.00 of November 12, 1995), which proclaims that all citizens are equal, regardless of their ethnic or racial origin.
+The Law on Joining the International Convention on the Elimination of All Forms of Racial Discrimination (No.95-IQ of May 31, 1996) has been incorporated into the Law on Culture (No.506-IVQ of December 21, 2012) and other relevant laws.
+The Law on Accession to the Framework Convention for the Protection of National Minorities (No. 897-IQ of June 16, 2000) was adopted in 2000.
+The leading public actor responsible for implementing programs and policies to promote intercultural dialogue in the Republic of Azerbaijan at national and local policy levels is the Ministry of Culture, which closely cooperates with other state bodies, depending on the matter under consideration.

-The “Baku Process” is based on the interregional specifics of Azerbaijan, resulting from its geographic situation, social-political aspirations, and historical-cultural traditions.
-With the modern Republic of Azerbaijan being at that time the only state member both of the Council of Europe and the Islamic Educational, Scientific and Cultural Organisation (ISESCO), the Baku Process has been initiated by the Ministry for Culture to bring these regions closer.
+The Baku Process is rooted in Azerbaijan’s unique interregional characteristics, which stem from its geographical location, social and political aspirations, and rich historical and cultural traditions.
+Proceeding from this, with the modern Republic of Azerbaijan being, at that time, the only state member of both the Council of Europe and the Islamic World Educational, Scientific, and Cultural Organisation (ICESCO), the Baku Process was initiated by the Republic of Azerbaijan to bring these regions closer.

 Formalising the Baku Process involved three initial stages:

-- Organising a Council of Europe Conference of Culture Ministers in Baku, to which ISESCO and some of its member states were invited (December 2-3, 2008), with the theme of “Intercultural dialogue as a basis for peace and sustainable development in Europe and its neighbouring regions”.
+- Organising a Council of Europe Conference of Culture Ministers in Baku, to which ICESCO and several of its member states were invited (December 2-3, 2008), on the theme of “Intercultural Dialogue as a Basis for Peace and Sustainable Development in Europe and its Neighbouring Regions”.

-- The Global agenda on the Dialogue among Civilisations adopted by the United Nations General Assembly (2001),
+- The Global Agenda on the Dialogue among Civilisations adopted by the United Nations General Assembly (2001),

 - The UNESCO Convention on Protection and Promotion of the Diversity of Cultural Expressions (2005),

-- ISESCO’s ‘Islamic Declaration on Cultural Diversity (2004),
+- The ICESCO Islamic Declaration on Cultural Diversity (2004),

 - The Declaration and the Action Plan of the Third Summit of Heads of States and Governments of the Council of Europe (2005),